-- Employee Gaming Licenses are for those 5.4.1 Gaming Employee License Employees that deal in an area of Gaming or Cash Handling within the Gaming Facility or Enterprise.
+- (9) If the Tribal Commission has issued a license to a primary management official or key employee before receiving the NIGC's statement of objections, notice and a hearing shall be provided to the licensee, as required by Section 4.23 herein and in accordance with 25 C.F.R. § 558.2(d). - Gaming Employee License Employee Gaming Licenses are for 5.6.2 those Employees that deal in an area of Gaming or Cash Handling within the Gaming Facility or Enterprise.
 A License issued pursuant to this section shall be effective for only the location, job and employer contained in the Application; provided, however, nothing herein shall prohibit a Primary Management Official or Key Employee from simultaneously performing the duties and responsibilities of more than one position; provided further, that the Primary Management Official or Key Employee is performing a position that is directly in lineal descent below them in the organizational structure of the Enterprise and that they are qualified and trained to perform the duties of the positions so performed.
-Dealers may also be permitted to deal various card games so long as they are qualified and trained to perform the duties of the positions so performed and are specifically licensed for those positions. - 5.4.2 Non-Gaming Employee License A Non-Gaming Employee License is for employees that are not permitted in areas of Gaming, for example, cooks, kitchen staff, food servers, or hostess.
+Dealers may also be permitted to deal various card games so long as they are qualified and trained to perform the duties of the positions so performed and are specifically licensed for those positions. - 5.6.3 Non-Gaming Employee License A Non-Gaming Employee License is for employees that are not assigned to a position involving gaming specific activities or involvement, for example, cooks, kitchen staff, food servers, or hostess.
 A License issued pursuant to this section shall be effective for only the location, job and employer contained in the Application.
-These Licenses will not require the same level of background scrutiny required for Gaming Licenses. - 5.4.3 Part-Time or Full-Time Licenses The Employee's License shall state clearly whether the Employee is a part-time or full-time Employee. - 5.4.4 Transferring Licenses A Licensee shall apply to have his/her license transferred to a new location by requesting that transfer in writing to the Tribal Commission in a manner, which details the new job and location. - 5.5 Temporary Licensing Notwithstanding anything herein to the contrary, if the Applicant has completed a License Application, the Tribal Commission may immediately issue a temporary License if:
+These Licenses will not require the same level of background scrutiny required for Gaming Licenses. - 5.6.4 Part-Time or Full-Time Licenses The Employee's License shall state clearly whether the Employee is a part-time or full-time Employee. - 5.6.5 Transferring Licenses A Licensee shall apply to have their license transferred to a new location by requesting that transfer in writing to the Tribal Commission in a manner, which details the new job and location. - 5.7 Temporary Licensing Notwithstanding anything herein to the contrary, if the Applicant has completed a License Application, the Tribal Commission may immediately issue a temporary License and impose specific conditions pending completion of the applicant's background investigation if:

-- 5.5.1 The Tribal Commission has conducted a preliminary, local, background investigation; and - 5.5.2 Based on the preliminary investigation, the information does not indicate that the Applicant has a criminal history. - 5.5.3 Temporary licenses may last no longer than 90 days.
+- 5.7.1 The Tribal Commission has conducted a preliminary, local, background investigation; and - 5.7.2 Based on the preliminary investigation, the information does not indicate that the Applicant has a criminal history or other information that would either automatically disqualify the applicant from obtaining a license or cause a reasonable person to investigate further before issuing a license; and - 5.7.3 Temporary licenses may last no longer than ninety (90) days.

-5.6 License Issuance, Term and Substance
+5.8 License Issuance, Term and Substance